vstadnytskyi/circular_buffer_numpy/docs/source/usage.rst

 Now, we have an instance of circular buffer named buffer and we know something about.
 Let us explore different operation that can be performed with the buffer.

-First, let us create a test numpy array of with the shape corresponding to "data_shape" of the buffer.
+First, let us create a test numpy array with the shape corresponding to "data_shape" of the buffer.
 Let us make a vector of length two and populate it with two values: current time and a random number.
 These two numbers represent one 2D  data point (number vs time).
 Remember! the data point in this circular buffer can be a numpy array on its' own.

 .. code-block:: python